isabella232/docs-vuepress/docs/developer/03-model-source-format-parser-generator-plugins.md

-% Model Format Parser and Generator Plugin
+# Model Format Parser and Generator Plugin

-% Greg Schueler, Alex Honor
-% November 20, 2010
+Updated November 20, 2010

 ## About

 Resource format Parser and Generator providers are used to serialize a set of Node resources into a textual format for transport or storage.

 Each Parser and Generator must declare the set of filename extensions (such as "xml" or "json") that it supports, as well as the set of